UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/acquisition_methods/acquisition_methods.md

 ![Constant vs multiband flip angle strategies](fig-1.png)

-**Figure 2.** Constant vs multiband metabolite-specific flip angle strategies with a metabolically active substrate**.** Utilizing the same flip angle for both substrate and product results in excess substrate SNR and an overall reduction in product SNR because of the rapid drop in substrate $M_{Z}$.
+**Figure 2.** Constant vs multiband metabolite-specific flip angle strategies with a metabolically active substrate.
+Utilizing the same flip angle for both substrate and product results in excess substrate SNR and an overall reduction in product SNR because of the rapid drop in substrate $M_{Z}$.
 Using a multiband flip angle scheme -- lower excitation